 How does it work?

-EHSL requires a referral form to be completed so that we can fully understand the needs of the person for whom accommodation is required.
+EHSL requires a referral form to be completed so that we can fully understand the needs of the person for whom accommodation is required, in order to determine their eligibility for the service.
 We also need to understand the following:

 - What features does the property need to have?